chiiyokii/AI_Project/README.md

 **Here is a quick glance about what we plan to do :**

-&emsp;Brittany is one of the best region of France, with it's cows, crêpes and kouign amann, there is everything you need to spend a really good time during vacations.
+&emsp;Brittany is one of the best region of France, with its cows, crêpes and kouign amann, there is everything you could need to have a really good time during vacations.
 But with the raising popularity of this destination among french people,the housing market skyrocketed.
 Indeed, everyday about a hundred of apartments and houses are sold.
 Today there is 13% more buyers than sellers so the prices are going up.
 But, as a buyer you should be careful that the lovely house you want to buy is priced fairly.
 That is why we wanted to create this AI model that can predict the selling price of accomodations.
-Our goal with this model is to create a machine learning modele able to precisely predict the price of a house depending on the market, whether the user want to buy or sell an accomodation.Indeed, people will be able to use it to easily make their first opinion on the price of a house without having to go through a long process with real estate agencies.
+Our goal with this model is to create a machine learning model able to precisely predict the price of a house depending on the market, whether the user wants to buy or sell an accomodation.Indeed, people will be able to use it to easily make their first opinion on the price of a house without having to go through a long process with real estate agencies.

-Dataset from kaggle we will use : [DatasetOfHousingPrice](https://www.kaggle.com/datasets/cheneblanc/housing-prices-35-fr)
+Here is the Dataset from kaggle we will use : [DatasetOfHousingPrice](https://www.kaggle.com/datasets/cheneblanc/housing-prices-35-fr)

 This dataset is composed of 10 columns: selling date, gps coordinates, position on x axis, position on y axis,category (e.g. house or condo), area of living, area of the land, number of rooms, the shape of the building and the price.
 We have numerical features : selling date,square meters, number of rooms and the position and also boolean features such as if it is a house or an condo.We chose this dataset because the features it has are really interesting and the values are values from real houses in Ille et Vilaine so the price prediction makes more sense in this configuration.